Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- The Packers are unbeaten ATS (3-0) as 3.5-point favorites or greater at home.
+- The Packers are 3-0 ATS as 3.5-point favorites or more at home.

-- In three home games this year, Green Bay has hit the over once.
+- In three home games this season, Green Bay has gone over the total once.

-- In away games, Seattle is 3-1 against the spread, and 2-2 overall.
+- Seattle is 3-1 against the spread, and 2-2 overall, away from home.

-- This season, in four road games, Seattle has hit the over once.
+- In four away games this season, Seattle has gone over the total once.

 Powered by Data Skrive.